-The term contemporary architecture is a blanket phrase that essentially refers to the architecture of now.
-While there is no clear definition of what constitutes contemporary architecture, it comprises a range of present day building styles that often look radically different from one another and sometimes from anything that has come before.
+It's generally accepted that the characteristics of contemporary architecture include non-linear and unadorned structures.
+But while there is no clear definition of what constitutes contemporary architecture, it comprises a range of present-day building styles that often look radically different from one another and sometimes from anything that has come before.
 This is thanks to myriad innovations in building materials and techniques that have made contemporary architecture possible in all its infinite iterations.

 But contemporary architecture isn’t limited to large-scale starchitect-designed buildings.
 It can also be more modestly expressed in the inventive spheroid-shaped sustainable Ecocapsule tiny house from Slovakia designed for off-grid living anywhere in the world.
 It could also be a prefab residential family house in suburban America, a mirrored cube treehouse hotel in a Swedish forest, or a cantilevered apartment building overlooking a European canal.